cmu-swdesign/cmu-swdesign.github.io/index.md

 We understand that studying during a pandemic is challenging and that some students have conflicting deadlines or are distracted by interviewing for jobs.
 We therefore build flexibility and a safety net directly into the rubric.
 If you need additional accommodations, please contact us.

 Every student receives 7 tokens that they can spend throughout the semester in the following ways:
--  For each token a student can submit a homework assignment 1 day late (with 7 tokens a student can submit multiple homeworks one day late each or a single homework up to 7 days late).
+- For each token a student can submit a homework assignment 1 day late.
 - For three tokens a student can redo an individual homework assignment and resubmit.
 The earlier submission is discarded and the regraded assignment counts toward the final grade.
-Each homework can be resubmitted only once.
 Resubmissions must be received before the final presentation.
+- For example, with 7 tokens a student can submit multiple homeworks one day late each or redo one homework twice and submit another homework one day lat.
 - Remaining tokens at the end of the semester are counted as one participation day each.

 If a student runs out of tokens, individual assignments receive a penalty of 15% per day.